Who we are

 We use your information, including your personal information, for the following purposes:

 To provide our Services to you, to communicate with you about your use of our Services, to respond to your inquiries or request for a referral, to process your donations, and to fulfill your orders.

-For marketing, issue awareness and fundraising purposes.
+For marketing, issue awareness, and fundraising purposes.
 For example, we may use your information, such as your email address, to send you news and newsletters, to solicit your support, or to otherwise contact you about products or information we think may interest you.
-From time to time, we may send out email messages soliciting your support, prompting a call to action, or alerting you of what’s new at The Arc TN.
-In addition, you may receive communications from us if you have contacted us for a particular reason, and/or to receive the information or service you have requested.
+From time to time, we may send out email messages soliciting your support, prompting a call to action, or alerting you of what’s new at The Arc Mid-South.
+In addition, you may receive communications from us if you have contacted us for a particular reason, and/or to receive the information or services you have requested.